 How do you take your ideal clients from prison to paradise with what you do?
 What are the steps?

 What does the process look like?
 How do you deliver your transformation?

 The process you go through with your clients to deliver transformation… the river rocks, the big steps.
 This becomes the unique way in which you deliver your service.
-The system by which you drive results.
+The system by which you deliver results.

-Start also to think of the steps/rocks as lego blocks.
+Start also to think of the steps/rocks as Lego blocks.
 They are modular.
-You can use blocks of ‘solutions’ in various places throughout your marketing eco-system.
+You can use blocks of ‘solutions’ in various places throughout your marketing ecosystem.